BeltranBulbarella/reply_hackatlon/README.md

 ---

 **Disclaimer:** This application is intended for educational and demonstration purposes.
-The course data and student feedback are simulated and may not reflect actual courses or opinions.
+The course data, student feedback, and career data are simulated and may not reflect actual courses, opinions, or job opportunities.

+---

+I've updated the README to include the new **Career Guidance** functionality, providing comprehensive instructions and information about the application's features, usage, and structure.
+If you have any further questions or need additional modifications, please let me know!